-- DO NOT install this stove in a mobile home, Manufactured Home, Tent or trailer - NO EXCEPTIONS!
-(HUD Federal Standard: 24 CFR Ch.xx) - 8.
-The clearances provided are minimum dimensions set by UL standard 1482-2010 & ULC-S627-00, tested and applied by OMNI-Test Laboratories, Inc. the manufacturer's testing agency.
-Installation of this stove must comply with the latest edition of NFPA 211 for reduced clearances and/or your local building code rulings.
-Use whichever minimum dimensions are LARGEST.
+- DO NOT install this stove in a mobile home, manufactured home, trailer or tent - NO EXCEPTIONS!
+(HUD Federal Standard: 24 CFR Ch.xx) - The clearances provided are minimum dimensions set by UL 1482-2010 & ULC-S627-00, tested and applied by OMNI Test Laboratories, Inc., the manufacturer's testing laboratory.